Skip to main content

 Desktop automation for the Windows apps RPA can't

 Desktop automation software that reaches the legacy apps a connector can't.
-Lapu AI is no-code automation that drives .NET, WinForms, WPF, and Win32 line-of-business software the way a person does — through the native Windows accessibility layer, with no API and no brittle selectors.
+Lapu AI is no-code automation that drives .NET, WinForms, WPF, and Win32 line-of-business software through the driver layer — the native Windows UI Automation interface — so it addresses the button labelled Save, not a pixel coordinate.
+No API, no recorded selector library.
 On-prem, permission-gated, with a local audit trail.

 The no-API problem: LOB software people re-key by hand